explorer14/ModularMonolithPOC/README.md

 - `weather-modeling-flyway-migrations` - Applies WeatherModeling DB migrations
 - `weather-reporting-flyway-migrations` - Applies WeatherReporting DB migrations

+>[!IMPORTANT]
-NOTE: The `databases` folder in the repo root contains the database creation scripts for WeatherReporting and WeatherModeling modules because these modules share the MySql database server but have their own MySql databases.
+>The `databases` folder in the repo root contains the database creation scripts
+>for WeatherReporting and WeatherModeling modules because these modules share the MySql database
+>server but have their own MySql databases.
+>
-The databases are provisioned when the database container bootstraps.
+>The databases are provisioned when the database container bootstraps.
-Since only one folder can be mounted to docker-initdb.d folder, both database creation scripts have to be in one folder.
+>Since only one folder can be mounted to docker-initdb.d folder, both database creation scripts
+>have to be in one folder.
 Hence the `databases` folder in the root!
+>

-The migrations are located in the individual module folders as you'd expect!
+>The migrations are located in the individual module folders as you'd expect!

 ### Key Configuration